egalletta/visio2pdf/README.md

 optional arguments:
-  -h, --help            show this help message and exit --input DIR, -i DIR   The directory to recurisvely search for Visio files.
+  -h, --help            show this help message and exit --input DIR, -i DIR   The directory to recurisvely search for Visio files (Defaults to current directory).
-  --output DIR, -o DIR  The directory to save the PDF files.
-  --collapse, -c        Save files to root of output directory.
+  --output DIR, -o DIR  The directory to save the exported files.
+(Defaults to current directory) --collapse, -c        Save files to root of output directory / do not preserve folder structure --vsd, -v             Convert all .vsd files in input directory to .vsdx format, and save in output directory --pdf, -p             Convert all .vsdx files in input directory to PDF, and save in output directory
 ```